-1. Has your agency established alternative means of access to first-party requested records outside of the FOIA process?
+1. Has your agency established alternative means of access to first-party requested records, outside of the typical FOIA or Privacy Act process?

-Yes, OGE has established alternative means of access to first-party requested records outside of the FOIA process.
+Yes, OGE has established alternative means of access to first-party requested records outside of the typical FOIA or Privacy Act process.